hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 and cannot insert into any gaps of the 2.9 mm section.

 The section pairs are installed on the XY, XZ, and YZ planes of a cover because many 3D printers have anisotropy.
 If your 3D printing result fails the test, you may face a problem during assembling.
+Actually 2.9 mm gaps can accept 3.0 mm (3D printers tend to have minus tolerance), but all 3.1 mm gaps must accept 3.0 mm.

 ## Writing firmware